 Impact Mitigation Measure Action Timing Responsibility American culture, it will be subject to MM-CR-1b.
 Native American tribal cultural resources discovered during construction shall follow the procedures below.
-If a discovery of a previously unknown resource is determined to be both a tribal cultural resource and a potentially significant archaeological resource that is associated with Native American culture (subject to MM-CR-1b), then the Qualified Archaeologist, Tribes, monitors, and City shall coordinate on appropriate treatment.
+If a discovery of a previously unknown resource is determined to be both a tribal cultural resource and a potentially significant archaeological resource that is associated with Native American culture (subject to MM- CR-1b), then the Qualified Archaeologist, Tribes, monitors, and City shall coordinate on appropriate treatment.
 All unearthed tribal cultural resources will be collected, temporarily stored in a secure location, and repatriated according to the consulting tribes, unless ordered to do otherwise by responsible agency or court of competent jurisdiction.
 If a determination is made that the tribal cultural resources are considered potentially significant by the Tribe and the Native American monitor, then the City and the Tribe shall determine, in consultation with the Applicant/Owner, the culturally appropriate treatment of those resources.
 All sacred sites and significant tribal cultural resources encountered within the project area shall be avoided and preserved as the preferred mitigation.
 If avoidance of the resource is determined to be infeasible by the City as the Lead Agency, then the City shall require additional culturally appropriate mitigation to address the negative impact to the resource.
 The Tribe shall be notified and consulted regarding the determination and implementation of culturally appropriate mitigation.
 Any cultural materials that cannot be avoided or preserved in place as the preferred mitigation shall be temporarily stored in a secure location on site and repatriated according to the terms of the Monitoring Agreement, unless ordered to do otherwise by responsible agency or court of competent jurisdiction.
 The removal of any artifacts from the project site will be inventoried with oversight by the Native American monitor.
-Any testing, taking of photos or 3D prints are prohibited, unless all monitoring tribes give prior written approval.
-MM-TCR-5 Human Remains: As specified by California Health and Safety Code Section 7050.5, if human remains, or remains that are potentially human, are found on the project site during If human remains are found, halt ground disturbance During all earth moving and ground Native American Monitor(s), Archaeologist,
+Any testing, taking of photos or 3D prints are prohibited, unless all monitoring tribes give prior written approval. and Safety Code Section 7050.5, if human remains, or remains lf human remains are found, halt ground disturbance During all earth moving and ground Native American Monitor(s), Archaeologist,